 GPT-4o is the better choice for developer tooling and code-related visual tasks.
 Gemini wins on large inputs and batch processing where the context window matters.
 Both are production-ready with reasonable pricing.

-Start with a simple image analysis task to understand the APIs.
+Start with a simple image analysis task to get a feel for the APIs.
 Then build a document processor for whatever manual data entry is eating your team's time.
-The code examples above work out of the box with minor adjustments for your specific use case.
+The code above works out of the box with minor adjustments for your specific use case.